smithjd/sql-pet/README.md

 Install Docker.
 Note that this can be tricky.

   + [On a Mac](https://docs.docker.com/docker-for-mac/install/)
-  + [On Windows](https://docs.docker.com/docker-for-windows/install/) (There are variants and issues that depend on your particular version of the OS.)
+  + [On Windows](https://docs.docker.com/docker-for-windows/install/) (There are variants and issues that depend on your particular version of the OS, so look carefully at this guide to [Docker Hosting for Windows](docker_hosting_for_windows.md).)
   + [On UNIX flavors](https://docs.docker.com/install/#supported-platforms)

 ## Download the repo